-- 2. The initial discovery protocols are not intended to preclude or to modify the rights of any party for discovery as provided by the Federal Rules of Civil Procedure (F.R.C.P.) and other applicable local rules, but they are intended to supersede the parties' obligations to make initial disclosures pursuant to F.R.C.P.
+The Initial Discovery Protocols are not intended to preclude or to modify the rights of any party for discovery as provided by the F.R.C.P. and other applicable local rules, but they are intended to supersede the parties' obligations to make initial disclosures pursuant to F.R.C.P.
 26(a)(1).
-The purpose of the protocols is to encourage parties and their counsel to exchange the most relevant information and documents early in the case, to assist in framing the issues to be resolved and to plan for more efficient and targeted discovery. - 3.
-These initial discovery protocols were prepared by a group of highly experienced attorneys from across the country who regularly represent plaintiffs and/or defendants in employment matters, and adopted for use by the Federal Judicial Center.
+The purpose of these protocols is to encourage parties and their counsel to exchange the most relevant information and documents early in the case, to assist in framing the issues to be resolved and to plan for more efficient and targeted discovery.

+The Initial Discovery Protocols were prepared by a group of highly experienced attorneys from across the country who regularly represent plaintiffs and/or defendants in employment matters.
 The information and documents identified are those most likely to be requested automatically by experienced counsel in any similar case.
 They are unlike initial disclosures pursuant to F.R.C.P.
 26(a)(1) because they focus on the type of information most likely to be useful in narrowing the issues for employment discrimination cases.